ramity-sh/wowraidnotes/Classic Cataclysm/Tier 3/RaidNotes.md

 * Boss throws out crystal which will target 7 closest players shooting damage toward them.
 There are three tiers of damage depending on how close you are to the crystal.
 Players should rush to the crystal then change from Red(too close) to Blue(far enough away to be in range but not dieing from the crystal).

 ### Phase 3
 * Bosses such players in and then throw a bunch of spikes out.
 You can move underground after he sucks you under.
 Get behind spikes to avoid the "Black Blood" the boss puts out.
+Keep casting during this.

 ## Yor'sahj the Unsleeping
 [Link to video](https://www.youtube.com/watch?v=xJsMJ1_1bzk&t=881s)